IRTF-HRPC/draft-association/draft-association.md

 * Mass surveillance or other interferences with privacy in the context of law enforcement and national security

-* Use of VPNs (Virtual Private Networks) to the TOR network to ensure anonymity
+* Use of VPNs (Virtual Private Networks) and the Tor network to ensure anonymity

 * Distributed Denial of Service attacks (DDoS) as civil disobedience.

 In 2019 the UN Special Rapporteur on the rights to freedom of peaceful assembly and of association, notes the opportunities and challenges posed by digital networks to the rights to freedom of peaceful assembly and of association {{UNSRFAA2019}}.
 The report recommends that international human rights norms and principles should also be used as a framework “that guides digital technology companies’ design, control and governance of digital technologies”.
-The report states that “technical standards” in particular can affect the freedom of association and assembly, and makes some recommendations on which the following could be relevant to our discussion here:
+The report states that “technical standards” in particular can affect the freedom of association and assembly, and makes some recommendations which could be relevant, including:

 * "[Undertake] human rights impact assessments which incorporate the rights to freedom of peaceful assembly and of association when developing or modifying their products and services,”
 * “increase the quality of participation in and implementation of existing multi-stakeholder initiatives,”